rieckpil/progmot/content/post/giving-my-first-talk.md

 While I had some basic bullet points and ideas for the talk in mind, I did not start with the actual preparation until 60 days before the conference.

-I didn't want to prepare my slides all at once and rather decided to invest one to two hours every day to preparing the talk.
+I didn't want to prepare my slides all at once and instead invested one to two hours daily in preparing the talk.
 I already had the main topic for the talk in my head and just needed to put my outline _on paper_.

-Most of the time, I worked on the talk in the morning so that I could tick off this important item on my daily task list quite early.
+Most of the time, I worked on the talk in the morning so I could tick off this important item on my daily task list quite early.
 This continuous talk creation helped me stay creative and not work under pressure one week before the talk.

-I frequently switched places for this kind of creative work and primarily prepared the talk in cozy cafés or in co-working places in Berlin:
+I frequently switched places for this kind of creative work and primarily prepared the talk in cozy cafés or co-working places in Berlin:

 ![Talk Preparation in a Cafe](/img/first-talk/co-working-talk-prep.jpg#center "Talk Preparation in a Cafe")